ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 **Do not** use `/dev/sdX` names for long-term drive identification, especially in `/etc/fstab`, because they can change after hardware changes, kernel upgrades, or controller changes.
 Prefer the human-readable `ata-*` identifier when available because it includes the drive model and serial number.
 If no `ata-*` identifier is available, use another stable `/dev/disk/by-id` path such as `wwn-*`.

-### Brand new drives

-> If you have pre-existing drives, you can skip this section.
+!!! question "Which path should I follow?"
+    If the drive is blank or newly purchased, continue with [Drive partitioning](#drive-partitioning).

+    If the drive already has data on it, skip partitioning and formatting and go to [Existing drives](#existing-drives).

+### Drive partitioning

+This section is only for blank drives you are ready to erase.
+If your drive already contains data, skip to [Existing drives](#existing-drives).

-Before creating a partition on a brand new disk, make sure you have burned it in as covered under _Hardware_ -> [New Drive Burn-In Rituals](../06-hardware/new-drive-burnin.md).
+Before creating a partition on a blank disk, make sure you have burned it in as covered under _Hardware_ -> [New Drive Burn-In Rituals](../06-hardware/new-drive-burnin.md).

 !!! warning
     **BE CAREFUL HERE** - The next steps modify the drive's partition table.
 If there is _any_ existing data on this drive, **IT WILL BE WIPED**.
 Proceed carefully.